THE CONSTITUTION OF THE NATIONAL ASSOCIATION OF DISC JOCKEYS

 A report of each Branch meeting must be submitted to the NEC Secretary.

-POWERS: In furtherance of the objectives but not otherwise the Committee, Nationally or within Branches, may exercise the following powers:
+8. POWERS: In progressing the objectives but not otherwise the Committee, Nationally or within Branches, may exercise the following powers:

 The Chairman shall act as chairman at meetings of the Committee.
 If the Chairman is absent from any meeting, the members of the Committee present shall choose one of their number to be Chairman before any other business is transacted.